 Starting salary upon graduation is usually higher than those students who have not participated in the co-op program.

-The University of Wisconsin-Platteville Engineering, Mathematics and Science Cooperative Education program offers cooperative education (co-op) opportunities for students pursuing degrees in the following areas:
+The University of Wisconsin-Platteville College of Engineering, Mathematics and Science (EMS) Cooperative Education program offers co-op and internship opportunities for students pursuing engineering degrees in the following areas:

 International Internship Opportunity